Common Counsel Foundation

 Alignment with CCF's Values and Approach

 Community-Led Solutions The foundation "believes in the power of communities and the right and ability of those communities to lead their own path to solutions to the challenges they confront."
-Applications should emphasize community ownership of strategy and decision-making.
+Applications should emphasise community ownership of strategy and decision-making.

-Track Record of Funded Organizations
+Track Record of Funded Organisations

 Examining CCF's funded partners reveals what resonates: